Tribb/3x-youtube-jb-launchers-/README.md

 Transfer the download0.dat to the folder you just made Run the app you should see it installing the update at the end of the jb sequence

-Wnen its finished you can exit and reboot, Re-jailbreak and go to *** when all done you can delete the ps5_autoloader on /data
+When its finished you can exit and reboot, Re-jailbreak and go to *** when all done you can delete the ps5_autoloader on /data

 Files are from /data https://github.com/itsPLK/ps5_y2jb_autoloader/releases/tag/v0.4